-Table 4.1 Landscape Features (Section 3 of the BAM) ----------- -------------------- ------------------------
+Table 4.1 Landscape Features (Section 3 of the BAM) Table 4.1 Landscape Features (Section 3 of the BAM) --- ----------- -------------------- ------------------------

-Landscape Feature Williamtown SAP IBRA Region NSW North Coast IBRA Subregion Karuah Manning (NSW) Mitchell Landscapes Sydney - Newcastle Barriers and Beaches (total area 364.4 km ) Rivers and Streams A number of unnamed 1 st and 2 nd order streams flow through the Williamtown SAP.
+Landscape Feature Williamtown SAP IBRA Region NSW North Coast IBRA Subregion Karuah Manning (NSW) Mitchell Landscapes Sydney - Newcastle Barriers and Beaches (total area 364.4 km 2) Rivers and Streams A number of unnamed 1 st and 2 nd order streams flow through the Williamtown SAP.
 The mapping of biodiversity values include a 10m buffer for first order and 20m buffer for 2nd order streams.
-Wetlands The drainage area associated with the Williamtown SAP is within 200m o the Hunter Estuary Wetlands: Ramsar Wetland incorporating Fullerton Cove and Kooragang Nature Reserve.
+Wetlands The drainage area associated with the Williamtown SAP is within 1.5kr of the Hunter Estuary Wetlands: Ramsar Wetland incorporating Fullerton Cove and Kooragang Nature Reserve.
 Wetlands, as identified in Port Stephens LEP 2013, occur throughout Williamtown SAP.
-Further consideration of wetlands is provided in Section 11 Connectivity Vegetation within Williamtown SAP is connected to large areas of native vegetation to it north-west, incorporating Hunter Water Land and Tilligerry State Conservation Area, via Hunter Water Corporation land.
-The drainage area associated with the Williamtown SAP is within 200m of the Hunter Wetlands National Park.
+Further consideration of wetlands is provided in Section 11 Connectivity Vegetation within Williamtown SAP is connected to large areas of native vegetation to the north-west, incorporating Hunter Water Land and Tilligerry State Conservation Area, via Hunter Water Corporation land.
+The drainage area associated with the Williamtown SAP is within 1.5kr of the Hunter Wetlands National Park.
 These conservation areas are all part of the 'green corridor' stretching from the Watagan Ranges, through to Hexham Swamp and Port Stephens.
+The Environment Protection Area, together with the drainage channels and constructed wetlands will provide some connectivity within the Williamtown SAP.
+The Environment Protection Area is the primary connection from the Williamtown SAP to other areas of native vegetation.
 Native vegetation cover: (an estimate of the percent cover of native vegetation within the Williamtown SAP and a 1500 m buffer around the Williamtown SAP, relative to the approximate benchmarks for the plant community type (PCT)).
-Estimated to be 33%.
+Estimated to be >30-70%,.
 This estimate is applicable to the entire SAP.
-The cover for a future BDAR would be calculated in relation to the development areas only.
+The cover for a future BDAR would be calculated in relation to th development areas only.
 Areas of geological significance and soil hazard features Areas of Geological Significance include karst, caves, crevices and cliffs.
 None of these features occur within Williamtown SAP.
 Areas of outstanding biodiversity value (AOBV) No AOBV have been identified within Williamtown SAP.
 Patch Size: (the area of intact native vegetation that occurs on the Williamtown SAP and the vegetation within 100 m of the next area of native vegetation in moderate to good condition.
 It is used to determine the habitat suitability of the Williamtown SAP for threatened species). >101 ha (the patch size is larger than this, however, this is the largest area that can be entered into the BAM-C).